tomjn/lockr-wp/readme.txt

 1. Upload the Lockr directory to the `/wp-content/plugins/plugin-name` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate Lockr through the 'Plugins' screen in your WordPress
 3. Visit Settings > Lockr
+4. If you are on a partnering hosting provider you can skip the automation and go directly to registering your site.
+If you are not, follow the steps in the forms presented to automate the issuance of a certificate to connect to Lockr.
-4a.
-Existing User: enter the email address you’ve used in the past 4b.
-New User: enter your email address and we’ll take care of the rest
+5a.
+Existing Lockr User: Enter the email address you’ve used in the past along with your password and you're set.
+5b.
+New Lockr User: Enter the email you would like to register the site under and we'll do the rest.
+6. Once the dashboard shows you as having a certificate and registration you're done!
+7. When ready to deploy to production, follow the prompts provided which will remove the development certificate and place a production one in its place.
+With production you're in our guaranteed uptime environment.

 You're set!
-Start entering your keys through the Lockr config!
+Start entering your keys through the Lockr config or by using our integrations with other plugins!

 == Frequently Asked Questions ==

 = How is my key stored? =

-Before transmitting your key to Lockr, it is encrypted and then sent via a secure connection to the Lockr server where it is held in a FIPS 140-2 compliant key manager.
-By encrypting it before it leaves the site, Lockr has no way of knowing or accessing your key.
+Before transmitting your key to Lockr, it is encrypted and verified with a HMAC.
+It is then sent via a secure connection to the Lockr server where it is held in a FIPS 140-2 compliant key manager.
+By encrypting it before it leaves the site, Lockr has no way of knowing or accessing your key, and with the HMAC you can be sure no one has possibly interfered with the key in transit.
 Only your site can unlock the key for it to be used.

 = Will this slow down my site? =

 Not to any noticeable effect.
-The connection to the Lockr server depends on the speed of your servers connection but on average we see round trips of under 100ms.
+The connection to the Lockr server depends on the speed of your servers connection but on average we see round trips of under 200ms.
 This is about the same time that some database queries take.

 = What is the uptime guarantee of Lockr =